billysbilling/ember-animated-outlet/README.md

 - All child views of an `App.AnimatedOutletView` need to be explicitly defined, since the animations only work with non-virtual views.
   This means that if you have a route called `invoices.show` and you expect to animate into it, you need to define the view for it:
   `App.InvoicesShowView = Ember.View.extend()`
 - The `{{animatedOutlet}}` helper should be contained in an element that has `position: relative`.
+It is absolutely positioned
-It will automatically size itself to be 100% width and 100% height of the parent.
+  (set to top:0 and left:0) and will automatically size itself to be 100% width and 100% height of the parent.
-- Pressing the back button will not perform any animation, unless you tap into the Ember code that handles the popState/hashchange event.
+- Pressing the browser's back button will not perform any animation, unless you tap into the Ember code that handles the `popstate`/`hashchange` event.

 ## Building and testing